Asthma Issues: Sport, Travel and Pregnancy

 Flying with asthma

-Be prepared for the worst when travelling
+Be prepared when travelling

-© ASCIA 2010
+© ASCIA 2019

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.